-Hila Oren is the founder and CEO of Tel Aviv Global, where she oversees and directs a strategic task force in charge of developing and implementing a national project to elevate Tel Aviv’s international positioning as Israel’s Global City and promoting and marketing its city tourism.
+Hila Oren, founder and CEO of Tel Aviv Global, in this interview shares her experience of directing a strategic task force to elevate Tel Aviv's international positioning as Israel's Global City and promoting and marketing its city tourism.

 - Why you cannot brand a city without playing an active role making the city;